zksync-association/zknation-data/README.md

 For example, if you connect your wallet on Etherscan, you can call the contract directly from the UI:

 ![alt text](etherscan.png)

+*Note*: `payableAmount` means the ether amount to send with the transaction, which should be equal to the `value` field from the instructions.